ValAug/AWSSG_validation_with_Terraform/README.md

 # How to run this code

-* Clone this repo
+* clone this Git repo
-* cd to AWS_SG_validation_with_Terraform folder
+* cd to the the directory AWS_SG_validation_with_Terraform
-* terraform init
+* use terraform init command to initialize the Terraform working directory and to download plugins for a provider (aws)
-* terraform validate
+* terraform validate command will validate the code before actual deployment
-* test changing AWS SG configuration and see result
+* test changing AWS SG configuration on the main-root file and see result
-* terraform plan
+* terraform plan command will show the execution code before making the actual deployment
 * terraform apply
 * Alternate command : terraform apply -auto-approve
 * terraform destroy